-HSBC Bank Plc exited its short dollar, long lira trade as Greece’s political and debt crisis deepened, the lender said.
-It opened a short dollar, long lira position at 1.81 with a target of 1.74 on March 22, Murat Toprak, London-based head of the bank’s currency strategy for Europe, Middle East and Africa, said in an e-mailed note dated May 16.
-The lender closed the position at 1.83 for a nominal loss of 1.1 percent.
+HSBC Bank Plc it exited its short dollar, long lira trade initiated on March 22 as Greece’s political and debt crisis deepened, the lender said.
+It opened the position at 1.81 with a target of 1.74, Murat Toprak, London-based head of the bank’s currency strategy for Europe, Middle East and Africa, said in an e-mailed note dated May 16.
+The lender closed the trade at 1.83 for a nominal loss of 1.1 percent.

 The lira will probably to weaken to 1.91 per dollar by the end of the year, currency forwards showed.

 “The fall in the lira is the result of general EM currency sell-off.
 The lira has been moving on a 1.80-1.83 band since the start of this week and the central bank is waiting for the storm to pass as this is a global movement,” Emre Balkeser, head of trading at Garanti Securities in Istanbul, said in e-mailed comments.

 The Dollar Index added 0.1 percent, advancing for a record 14th day against a basket of currencies.
 The U.S. currency rose against the rand, ruble and Asian currencies such as the won and yuan.

 U.S. and European stocks fell, dragging the Standard & Poor’s 500 Index to the lowest level since January, as investors speculated Spanish banks may have their credit ratings lowered and an American gauge of manufacturing trailed projections.

 To contact the reporter on this story: Selcuk Gokoluk in Istanbul at email@example.com